-Ruby Falls is a series of underground cascading waterfalls of 145 feet (44 m) in Lookout Mountain, on the outskirts of Chattanooga, Tennessee, in the United States.
+Ruby Falls is a series of underground cascading waterfalls of 145 feet (44 m) in Lookout Mountain, in the United States, on the outskirts of Chattanooga, Tennessee.
+In this article, read about the Ruby Falls Tour Chattanooga Tennessee.

 - Visiting Lowcountry or South USA, then plan 3 days in Charleston SC too – Read more about Best Things to do in Charleston SC.